compusciencing/compusciencing.github.io/_posts/dipto_student_ttest.md

 If we had a null hypothesis: "There is no statistically significant difference between the samples."
 That means any difference we find is just by chance.
 Hence, we need a critical value.
 If the our t-value is less than that we cannot reject the null hypothesis however if it is higher, we can reject the hypothesis and accept the alternative hypothesis.

-Now, let's look at the t value table.
+Now, let's look at the t-value table.

 ![t-value table](/images/ttable.png)